-If you are a new Amazon author thinking about publishing an audiobook with Audible ACX (Audiobook Creation Exchange), beware.
+Beware if you are a new Amazon author considering publishing an audiobook with Audible ACX (Audiobook Creation Exchange).

 Amazon’s marketing of its audiobooks on Audible has a very big downside for authors and narrators.